wagtail/rfcs/text/089-atag-audit.md

 ##### A.2.1.2 Alternatives for Rendered Time-Based Media

 **Fail**.
 Wagtail’s only time-based media is animated GIFs.
-Their text alternatives work identically to other images in Wagtail, with the same charactersitics listed in SC A.2.1.1.
+Their text alternatives work identically to other images in Wagtail, with the same characteristics listed in SC A.2.1.1.

 #### A.2.2.
 (For the authoring tool user interface) Ensure that editing-view presentation can be programmatically determined